chndpreeti/Analyze-Text/README.md

 # Text Analysis using Azure

-A web app which classify, sort, and extract information from input text to identify patterns, relationships, sentiments, and other actionable knowledge.
-The analysis is done using azure text analytics cognitive services and web used is Django.
+A web-based application that classifies, sorts, and extracts information from the input text to identify patterns, relationships, feelings, and other usable knowledge.
+The analysis is performed using cognitive azure text analysis services and the Web used is Django.

 ## Function
 The application analyzes the following from the input text: